temporalio/documentation/docs/typescript/activities.md

 **Activities are the only way to interact with external resources in Temporal**, like making an HTTP request or accessing the file system.

-- Unlike [Workflows](/docs/typescript/determinism), Activities execute in the standard TypeScript environment, not an [isolate](https://www.npmjs.com/package/isolated-vm).
-So any code that needs to talk to the outside world needs to be in an Activity.
+- Unlike [Workflows](/docs/typescript/determinism), Activities execute in the standard Node.js environment, not a [V8 isolate](https://www.npmjs.com/package/isolated-vm).
+Any code that needs to talk to the outside world needs to be in an Activity, not a Workflow.
-- Activities cannot be in the same file as Workflows (must be separately registered).
+- **Separate from Workflows**: Activities cannot be in the same file as Workflows and must be separately registered (see below for [How to register an Activity on a Worker](#how-to-register-an-activity-on-a-worker))
-- Activities may be retried repeatedly, so you may need to use [idempotency keys](https://stripe.com/blog/idempotency) for critical side effects.
+- **Idempotency**: Activities may be retried repeatedly, so you may need to use [idempotency keys](https://stripe.com/blog/idempotency) for critical side effects.
+- The `'@temporalio/activity'` package offers useful utilities for Activity functions such as sleeping, heartbeating, cancellation, and retrieving metadata (see [docs on Activity Context utilities](#activity-context-utilities) below).

 ## How to write an Activity Function

 Activities are "just functions".
-Below is a simple Activity that accepts a string parameter and returns a string.
+Below is a simple Activity that accepts a string parameter and returns a string:

 <!--SNIPSTART typescript-hello-activity {"enable_source_link": false}-->
 <!--SNIPEND-->

-You may `import { Context } from '@temporalio/activity'` which offers useful utilities for Activity functions such as sleeping, heartbeating, cancellation, and retrieving metadata (see [docs on Activity Context utilities](#activity-context-utilities) below).

 ## How to import and use Activities in a Workflow